davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.50 2023-01-17**<br>
+Add 'Node Stats' button.
+Implement Call Sign, Location and Node Title Cfgs, these are automatically imported from global.inc as before but once imported they are now managed on the Cfgs page and global.inc will no lomger be read from (unless the cfgs are later deleted).
+Fix issue where API files would require a logged in user prior to checking the 'Public Permission' cfg, resulting in non-logged-in users not seeing Connection Status data.

 **v0.49 2023-01-16**<br>
 Add user authentication and permissions checks to all API files.
 Add DTMF command button.
 Updates and optimizations to installer/updater: Fix issue where updater would exit prior to completing all checks if install was up-to-date, provide more detail about all commands executed, prompt user before executing any apt-get/pacman update/upgrade actions.